All Products

 When the number of instances to which a savings plan can be applied is not an integer, how does the savings plan work?

 If your savings plan can be applied to 38.22 instances per hour and you have 39 instances running, the hourly fees for 38 of your instances are fully covered by your savings plan.
 For one of your instances, 22% of the hourly fees are covered by your savings plan, and the remaining 78% of the hourly fees are paid at regular pay-as-you-go rates.
-If you have 38 instances running, the coverage for 0.22 instance per hour is wasted in this savings plan.
+If you have 38 instances running, the coverage for 0.22 instance per hour is wasted in the savings plan.

 Which types of savings plans are available?